File downloaded to a machine from a website

 Procedure

 This sample search uses Stream HTTP data.
-You can replace this source with any other deep packet inspection data used in your organization.
+You can replace this source with any other network communication data used in your organization.

 Run the following search.
 You can optimize it by specifying an index and adjusting the time range.